Surrounded by clusters of trees and bushes, in a forest on the side of a mountain in the highlands of Benguet, Renee Sebastian is staring at a leaf.

 The result is a mélange of sensations and emotions that leave one feeling renewed, and perhaps a little wiser and curious.
 The number of fruits and flowers, while daunting at first, achieve a level of harmony after the shock subsides, encouraging another mindful sip.
 The rest is noise; for now, there is only this cup of tea to appreciate.

+At its core, the art and practice of tea is one the gentleness; a deliberate slowing down to become immersed in a single moment.
 If it’s not already evident by the kinds of tea blends she creates, Renee’s main motivation is pure fun: she enjoys the process, creativity, and element of surprise that she can craft through a beverage.
 It’s proof of an artist at play, cranking out so much work and new blends she enjoys drinking.
 “We need to keep it fun and not too snobby or highbrow,” she reminds herself.
 She believes it’s time to educate the people back home about the wonderful world of tea.
 Her relentless questing for tea has taken her all over the world and, like all great adventurers, our heroine set her sights for home.

 Tere shows tea master Renee Sebastian her tea-growing experiments

 In 2009, she was already a step ahead—perhaps too far ahead—of the Philippine tea industry.
-Armed with her experience as a tea master she established da.u.de Tea Corporation, one of the first to introduce loose leaf teas to the country (and the first tea company accredited by the FDA and Bureau of Customs, at that).
+Armed with her experience as a tea master she established da.u.de Tea Corporation , one of the first to introduce loose leaf teas to the country (and the first tea company accredited by the FDA and Bureau of Customs, at that).
 Meanwhile, the local brand Serenitea introduced their drinks to a nation of newfound pearl-loving people, kicking off a milk tea madness that quickly became a cultural devotion.

 Da.u.de’s high-end loose leaf teas found a small following, mostly from the well-traveled set.
 The larger market wasn’t ready yet, and it proved to be a little too early for some proper tea appreciation.
 Though her artful tea blending is exquisite, it may have been a little too complex for a country only beginning to appreciate tea.
 Meanwhile, the milk tea industry exploded: more shops and brands would open across the country and develop into a full-blown craze—you know the rest.